ray-project/enhancements/reps/2023-10-30-gpu-memory-support.md

 ### General Motivation

-Currently, `ray` support `num_gpus` to scheduler resource to tasks/actors, which then assign either `num_gpus` number of gpus or a fraction of a single gpu if `num_gpus < 1`.
-However, there are often use cases where users want to specify gpu by amount of memory.
-The current workaround is ray users require to specify the gpu they want to use and convert the gpu memory into fractional value w.r.t the specified gpu.
-This new scheduler design will allows users to directly scheduler gpu resources by amount of memory.
+Currently, `ray` supports `num_gpus` to scheduler resource to tasks/actors, which then assign either `num_gpus` number of gpu ids to be used by the tasks/actors.
+Additionally, `ray` provides support fractional gpus allocation by specifying `num_gpus < 1` so a single GPU can be used to run multiple tasks.
+This works well if the cluster only has a single type of GPUs.
+However, imagining a cluster has both A100 40GB and A100 80GB GPUs, setting num_gpus to a fixed number doesn’t work that well: if we set to 0.1 then we will get 4GB if the scheduler picks A100 40GB but 8GB if the scheduler picks A100 80GB which is a waste of resource.
+We can also set accelerator_type to A100_40GB and num_gpus to 0.1 to make sure we get the exact amount of GPU memory we need but then the task cannot run on A100 80GB even if it’s free.

+This new scheduler design will allows users to directly schedule fractional gpu resources by amount of memory.
+In our example, if user specify `_gpu_memory = 20GB`, then `ray` automatically convert the value to `num_gpus` depending on which nodes the request is assigned too.
+As example, if it's scheduled on A100 40GB node, then `num_gpus = 0.5`, otherwise if it's scheduled on A100 80GB node, then `num_gpus = 0.25`.
+As a result, user can schedule a fixed amount of GPU resources without depending on which types of GPUs the tasks/actos are scheduled to.

+... issue with num gpus

 **Ray community users’s demand**: